-- ensures that no other thread is currently using that A-stack/linkage pair - records the caller's return address and current stack pointer in the linkage - pushes the linkage onto the top of a stack of linkages kept in the thread's control block3 - finds an execution stack (E-stack) in the server's domain - updates the thread's user stack pointer to run off of the new E-stack - reloads the processor's virtual memory registers with those of the server domain - performs an upcall [Clark 85] into the server's stub at the address specified in the PD for the requested procedure.
+- -updates the thread's user stack pointer to run off of the new E-stack, - -reloads the processor's virtual memory registers with those of the server domain, and - -performs an upcall [3] into the server's stub at the address specified in the PD for the registered procedure.

-Arguments are pushed onto the A-stack according to the calling conventions of Modula2+ [Rovner et al. 85].
+Arguments are pushed onto the A-stack according to the calling conventions of Modula2+ [14].
 Since the A-stack is mapped into the server's domain, the server procedure can directly access the parameters as though it had been called directly.
-It's important to note that this optimization relies on a calling convention that uses a separate argument pointer.
-In a language environment that required arguments to be passed on the E-stack, this optimization would not be possible.
+It is important to note that this optimization relies on a calling convention that uses a separate argument pointer.
+In a language environment that requires arguments to be passed on the E-stack, this optimization would not be possible.

 The server procedure returns through its own stub, which initiates the return domain transfer by trapping to the kernel.
-Unlike the call, which required presentation and verification of the Binding Object, procedure identifier and A-stack, this information, contained at the top of the linkage stack referenced by the thread's control block, is implicit in the return.
+Unlike the call, which required presentation and verification of the Binding Object, procedure identifier, and A-stack, this information, contained at the top of the linkage stack referenced by the thread's control block, is implicit in the return.
 There is no need to verify the returning thread's right to transfer back to the calling domain since it was granted at call time.
-Further, since the A-stack contains the procedure's return values, and the client specified the A-stack on call, no explicit message needs to be passed back.
+Furthermore, since the A-stack contains the procedure's return values and the client specified the A-stack on call, no explicit message needs to be passed back.

 If any parameters are passed by reference, the client stub copies the referent onto the A-stack.
 The server stub creates a reference to the data and places the reference on its private E-stack before invoking the server procedure.
 The reference must be recreated to prevent the caller from passing in a bad address.
-The data, though, is not copied and remains on the A-stack.
+The data, though, are not copied and remain on the A-stack.

-Privately mapped E-stacks enable a thread to safely cross between domains.
+Privately mapped E-stacks enable a thread to cross safely between domains.
 Conventional RPC systems provide this safety by implication, deriving separate stacks from separate threads.
 LRPC excises this level of indirection, dealing directly with less weighty stacks.

-A low-latency domain transfer path requires that Estack management incur little call-time overhead.
+A low-latency domain transfer path requires that E-stack management incur little call-time overhead.
 One way to achieve this is to statically allocate E-stacks at bind time and to permanently associate each with an A-stack.
-Unfortunately, E-stacks can be large (tens of kilobytes) and must be managed conservatively; otherwise a server's address space could be exhausted by just a few clients.
+Unfortunately, E-stacks can be large (tens of kilobytes) and must be managed conservatively; otherwise, a server's address space could be exhausted by just a few clients.